myrne/faithful/README.md

 #### Things of note

 * The iterator passed to `map` must be slightly adapter before being passed to `eachSeries`, because `eachSeries` calls the iterator with only the a value from the values array, while the iterator passed to `map` also takes a `reduction` argument (as it's first argument).
-* `handleResult` is called for every promise that resolves.
+* `handleResult` is called for every promise that is fulfilled.
 In this case, the result is assigned to the local `reduction` variable (note its listes in the `reduce` function arguments).
-* When every promise has resolved, the promise that `eachSeries` returns gets resolved with the value returned by `getFinalValue`.
+* When every promise is fulfilled, the promise that `eachSeries` returns will be fulfilled with the value returned by `getFinalValue`.

 ### Implementation of faithful.detect